 Entering through the front door, there are stairs in front of you leading to the first floor.
 To the left you have a double bedroom with en suite WC and to the right, down a small step you have the living room.

-With views out to the garden, a wood-burning stove and 32 inch flat screen television above the fireplace, the living room is bright with a spacious feel.
-You can look out to the entrance of the property through a real porthole rescued from the ship wrecked John Robb which sunk off Thorpeness.
+With views out to the garden, a wood-burning stove and a 32-inch flat-screen television above the fireplace, the living room is bright with a spacious feel.
+You can look out to the entrance of the property through a real porthole rescued from the ship-wrecked John Robb which sunk off Thorpeness.

 This is a large bathroom with a luxurious drench shower over the bath, surrounded by stunning blue tile work.
 The bathroom has a WC and sink as well as a large airing cupboard and heated towel rail.

-A bright bedroom with three windows, standard sized twin beds and bedside table between.
+A bright bedroom with three windows, standard-sized twin beds and a bedside table between.
 There is a large chest of drawers in this room to put all of your belongings.

 All prices include bed linen, towels, gas and electricity plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.
 The property is equipped with gas central heating throughout, under-floor heating in the kitchen, WIFI, 32 inch flat-screen TV, freesat, iPod docking station, fridge, freezer, dishwasher, washing machine, and microwave.
 A travel cot and a high chair are available.
 All bedrooms are fitted with blackout blinds.